Signs of Alcoholism

 What Is Alcoholism?

 No single factor determines who will become an alcoholic.
-Many people develop this disease because of the genetics they have inherited from their family as a result of a biochemical defect.
-Others will develop alcoholism with no other alcoholics in their family.
+Many people develop this disease because of the genetics they have inherited from their families.
+Others will develop alcoholism with no other alcoholics in their families.

-The physical signs of alcohol consumption and intoxication are easily recognizable by most adults:
+The physical signs of alcoholism are easily recognizable by most adults.
+Some of these physical signs include:

 - Problems with one’s balance and motor control